 Uses for Contour Cut SignageAPRIL 1, 2019| SpeedPro

 The more eye-catching and unique your sign is, the better.
-More than one-third of shoppers have visited unfamiliar retailers as a result of the signs those stores used.
+Shoppers often visit unfamiliar retailers as a result of the signs those stores used.
 Almost 40 percent of shoppers have made assumptions and judgments about businesses based on the perceived quality and uniqueness of their signs.

 When it comes to choosing signs for your business, you have a lot of options.
 Your signs can be text-based or graphics-based.
 They can be in the shape of a square or rectangle, a circle or cut along the outline of a more complicated form, such as a cartoon figure, a person, an animal or nearly any other shape.
 If you want your signage to stand out and grab attention, using signs that are contour cut into custom shapes might be the way to go.

 With a custom shaped sign, your business moves beyond the basic rectangle or square.
 Three different techniques can be used to create a custom shaped sign.
 The method you end up choosing depends in large part on your goals and on the design of the sign itself.

 - Contour cut: Contour cutting creates a sign that is a specific shape, without a border along the sides.
 The sign is created using a digital cutter and a router.
 Before it is cut, the sign is printed with the design.
 Printing the design before cutting helps to ensure that the edges are exact and that the sign is properly positioned.
 Usually, contour cutting can only be done on materials that are at least 1/4 inch thick.
 Thinner signs aren’t sturdy enough to withstand the contour cutting process.